1rohamg/1rohamg/README.md

 - 🌱 I’m currently learning **JS , Python**

-- 👨‍💻 All of my projects are available at [https://github.com/1rohamg?tab=repositories](https://github.com/1rohamg?tab=repositories)
+- 👨‍💻 All of my projects are available at [this page](https://github.com/1rohamg?tab=repositories)

 - 📫 How to reach me **rohamg30@gmail.com**